stephanGarland/minikube-crash-course/README.md

 It does run through the pre-processor, so you can use templating language as shown here.
 Note that we're accessing the IP address via kubectl get nodes rather than minikube ip.
 While both work, kubectl get nodes is universally acceptable, rather than being limited to minikube.
-Finally, quoting `EOF` is necessary at the beginning to prevent command sustitution.
+Finally, quoting `EOF` is necessary at the beginning to prevent command substitution.

     $ cat > templates/NOTES.txt<<'EOF'
     {{ .Chart.Name }} installed successfully.